-UBC's Point Grey Campus is located on the traditional, ancestral, and unceded territory of the xwmə θ kwə \dot{y} əm (Musqueam) people.
+UBC's Point Grey Campus is located on the traditional, ancestral, and unceded territory of the xwməθkwəyəm (Musqueam) people.
 The land it is situated on has always been a place of learning for the Musqueam people, who for millennia have passed on in their culture, history, and traditions from one generation to the next on this site.
-Course Title, Time, and Location Course Code Number Credit Value Existentialism Tues and Thurs 1-4 pm, PHIL 385A 001 3 credits BUCH A 203 Course Instructor Contact Details Office Location Office Hours Dr. Willow Verkerk willow.verkerk@ubc.ca BUCH E 158 By appointment, Monday, Tuesday 4-5 pm in person or on Zoom OTHER INSTRUCTIONAL STAFF ''' ТВА ''' COURSE DESCRIPTION This course examines the tradition of Existentialism by looking to both its foundations and its innovations.
-Although Heidegger is often assumed to be the father of Existentialism, its legacy can be traced back further to Kierkegaard and Nietzsche, and to Hegel before them.
-Most well-known through Sartre's statement that "existence precedes essence," the existentialist movement flourished during the twentieth century in France with thinkers such as Sartre, Beauvoir, and Fanon.
-It continues to have relevance today, structuring our every-day discourses about identity, the meaning of life, and interpersonal relationships.
-By engaging with European philosophy and literature, from Hegel through to Camus, this course provides a comprehensive introduction to the philosophy of human existence.
+Course Title, Time, and Location Course Code Number Credit Value Existentialism Tues and Thurs 1-4 pm, PHIL 385A 001 3 credits BUCH A 203 Course Instructor Contact Details Office Location Office Hours Dr. Willow Verkerk willow.verkerk@ubc.ca BUCH E 158 4-5 pm, Tuesday and Thursday, in person or online by appointment OTHER INSTRUCTIONAL STAFF TBA COURSE DESCRIPTION Most well-known through Sartre's statement that "existence precedes essence," the existentialist movement flourished during the twentieth century in France with thinkers such as Jean-Paul Sartre, Simone de Beauvoir, and Frantz Fanon.
+While Heidegger is often assumed to be the father of Existentialism, its legacy can be traced back further to Kierkegaard and Nietzsche.
+By looking at its foundations and innovations, this course examines the relevance of Existentialism today.
+We reflect on how existentialist ideas contribute to discourses on identity, the meaning of life, alienation, and interpersonal relationships.
+By engaging with European philosophy and literature, this course provides a comprehensive introduction to the philosophy of human existence.
 This is a lecture style course with class discussion.
 It has no prerequisites.
 LEARNING ACTIVITIES Students are expected to read the materials before class and come prepared to take part in class and small group discussion.
 The textbook is available through the bookstore:

 Gordon Marino, Basic Writings of Existentialism, New York: Modern Library, 2004, hereafter BW (\$20).
 The schedule includes all the readings.
 Those not found it the textbook will be available through the Library Online Course Reserves (LOCR), through an online link provided, or under Modules on the Canvas course page.
-ASSESSMENTS OF LEARNING Take Home Exam (1500 words) 30% due July 26.

-Final Essay (3000 words) 60% due August 18.

-Participation 10% (participation in class and weekly questions posted online in the Discussions tab on Canvas).
+ASSESSMENTS OF LEARNING Take Home 1 (750 words) 20% posted July 13; Due July 18 Take Home 2 (750 words) 20% posted July 20; Due July 25 Final Essay (3000 words) 50% posted July 25; Due August 15 Participation 10%.
+There are two ways to receive participation marks.
+1. Speak in class; 2.
+Come to see me during my office hours with a question or comment; 3.
+Submit a response to one of the discussion questions in the Discussion section on Canvas.
 Assignments are submitted on Canvas.